leanhhao86/BNP_Final_Project/README.md

     2: Request to create a room
         Type 0: From client | Message: Empty
         Type 1: From server | Message: Room Code
-    3: Request to join specied room
+    3: Request to join specified room
         Type 0: From client | Message: Room Code
         Type 1: From server | Message: 1 is valid, 0 is invalid
     4: Game data